IzabellaMontero/megr2157-portfolio/docs/assignments/A02/index.md

 For this assignment, I was tasked with creating a truss that fits the constraints below.

 ![Truss design screenshot](Screenshot 2026-09-01 at 10.44.23 AM.png)
+Point A is a pin while point B is a roller.
+The length of a is, a=.4m.
+The height of b is, b=.3m.
+I was given the choice to chose a number between 20-30 for P. I chose P=24kN.

 ## Objective